 The repository is cloned to the filesystem on two occasions:

-- during the first pipeline execution
+- during the first pipeline run

 If you use submodules in your project, Buddy will fetch them alongside the main repository.
 Currently, the following protocols are supported:

-- HTTP protocol
+- HTTPS protocol

 - SSH protocol – upon authorizing the Buddy Key